-

 Thames Sailing Barges

-The History column contains notes from the MNL and also (in square brackets) has data added from other sources.
+The History column contains notes from the MNL, and it also (in square brackets) has data added from other sources.

 With such a large volume of data, there are inevitably some errors.
 The MNL itself has errors - unless there is an obvious typographical error, the data in the book has been copied as written.